 Proper link insertion tactics require you or the hired agency to build relationships with other sites, who agree to put a link from their content back to your content on your site, hence why it’s called a backlink (gasp).
 It sounds really simple, right?
 Too bad, it’s not.
 Like we mentioned, begging for links from anyone doesn’t work, and falsifying backlinks will see you lose ranking.
 So what do you do?

-There are three ways that links are gained to where they are beneficial to the party that is trying to link build.
+There are three ways that links are gained to where they are beneficial to the party that is trying to actively perform the link building.

-The first is called a link exchange, which is basically a mutual agreement between two (or sometimes three) parties to share content and backlink to each other.
+The first is form is a link swap, which is basically a mutual agreement between two (or sometimes three) parties to share content and backlink to each other.
 These are quite common but can be difficult to achieve depending on the niche you’re in and your brand’s size, among other factors.

 The third method is less common and relies more on luck as well as being authoritative in your field.
 These are basically backlinks you get from sites that link to you because you are useful and offer value to their users, even if no formal link exchange has been formed.
 These are difficult to gauge, and while you’d think all backlinks are good, that’s not necessarily the case.
 If you’re constantly being linked to sites with sketchy backgrounds and low domain authority, this can damage your own reputation and ultimately hurt your brand.
 It’s essentially like the concept of being guilty by association; your reputation suffers because of the deeds of someone you casually know.

-We’ll cover all three strategies in detail so that you know which ones will work for you and when to seek out backlinks through different methods.
+We’ll cover all three link building strategies in detail so that you know which ones will work for you and when to seek out backlinks through different methods.